What is the purpose of The Dana Brown Charitable Trust (DBCT)?

 Are there any restrictions on how frequently I can apply for funding from the Dana Brown Charitable Trust?

 Yes.
 Regardless of whether or not your organization receives a grant from the Dana Brown Charitable Trust, you can only submit one Letter of Intent per year.
-That means, if you submit a Letter of Intent for the Spring 2021 grant cycle, you cannot submit another Letter of Intent until Spring 2022.
+That means if you submit a Letter of Intent for the 2024 Spring grant cycle, you cannot submit another Letter of Intent until the 2025 Spring grant cycle.

-Additionally, if you are invited to submit a full grant application, regardless of whether or not you receive funding, you can still not submit a new Letter of Intent until the following year.
+Additionally, suppose you are invited to submit a full grant application, regardless of whether or not you receive funding.
+In that case, you can still not submit a new Letter of Intent until the following year.

-Finally, if you do receive funding from The Dana Brown Charitable Trust, you may not submit a new Letter of Intent until a full year after you’ve received your final grant-payment from The Dana Brown Charitable Trust.
-(Example: You receive your last award from The Dana Brown Charitable Trust on 10/01/17, you may not submit another Letter of Intent until after 10/01/18.)
+Finally, suppose you do receive funding from The Dana Brown Charitable Trust.
+In that case, you may not submit a new Letter of Intent until a full year after you’ve received your final grant payment from the award.
+(Example: You receive your last award from The Dana Brown Charitable Trust in the 2024 Spring Grant cycle.
+You may not submit another Letter of Intent until the 2025 Spring Grant cycle.

 What is the first step to applying for a grant from The Dana Brown Charitable Trust?

-In order to be invited to apply for funding from The Dana Brown Charitable Trust, you must first submit a Letter of Intent and be invited by the Grantmaking Committee to complete our full online grant application.
+To be invited to apply for funding from The Dana Brown Charitable Trust, you must first submit a Letter of Intent (LOI) and be asked by the DBCT Grant Review Committee to complete our full online grant application.

 What is the deadline for my Letter of Intent?

-Letters of Intent are due on March 4th for our Spring grant cycle and September 2nd for our Fall grant cycle.
+Letters of Intent (LOI) are due on February 19 for our Spring grant cycle and August 27 for our Fall grant cycle.

 Will I be informed if I have not been invited to complete the Full Grant Application?

 Yes.
-You will be informed.
-The Grantmaking committee meets within a month of the two respective LOI deadlines (March 4th for Spring and September 2nd for Fall) to review Letters of Intent.
-You will be notified shortly following that meeting if you’ve been invited to submit a full grant application.
+You will be informed by email from the grant interface platform.
+The DBCT Grant Review Committee meets within a month of the two respective LOI deadlines (February 19 for Spring and August 27 for Fall) to review Letters of Intent.
+You will be notified shortly following that meeting if you’ve been invited to submit a complete grant application.

 Where and when do I submit my Full Grant Application?